ZephyrTransport/zephyr-website/technical-achievement-award.md

 ---
 layout: simple
-title: "Outstanding Industry Contributor"
+title: "Exceptional Technical Achievement Award"
 subTitle: "Nominations"
 ---

-The Zephyr Foundation is seeking nominations through the end of the year for the inaugural Outstanding Industry Contributor Award.
-This award shall be given to an individual who in embodying the Zephyr Principles, has selflessly contributed to the good of the industry through the body of their work.
+The Zephyr Foundation is seeking nominations through the end of the year for the inaugural Exceptional Technical Achievement Award.
+This award shall be given to an individual or team for superior innovation and creativity in developing a project, method, study, or product that contributes to a positive impact on transportation and/or land use decision-making.

-Outstanding Industry Contributor shall be:

- - Collegial and collaborative, investing in shared technical knowledge and community assets in order to reach common goals (e.g. open access papers, code, documentation, and data);
- - Generous with their time such as investment in mentorship, community-assets, and other volunteer roles;
- - Respectful and thoughtful in their interactions; and
- - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

-**Nominations for the 2020 award should be made using [this form](https://forms.gle/wLuDWPGYbeh6M17KA) and submitted by  November 30, 2019**.
+**Nominations for the 2020 award should be made using [this form](https://forms.gle/3QE3MJ4rpeGnd5857) and submitted by  November 30, 2019**.
 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

-**Recipients**

- - Julie Dunbar, 2019